Rainier Fog: Title and packaging

-Jerry Cantrell took the title "Rainier Fog" from the Mount Rainier, a volcano that overlooks the Seattle metropolitan area.
+Jerry Cantrell took the title "Rainier Fog" from Mount Rainier, a volcano that overlooks the Seattle metropolitan area.
 The cover art was revealed on June 27, 2018, and it features a black and white image of a triangle floating on the sea surrounded by fog.
 The triangle has an eye in the middle, similar to the Eye of Providence (or the all-seeing eye of God).
 The digipak packaging has a die-cut eye.
 A person of unknown gender with short blond hair can be seen from behind inside of the eye.
-When the booklet is opened, it is revealed that the person inside of the eye is actually standing on a river and looking at the Mount Rainier, and the drawing of an eye has tears falling down straight into the river.
+When the booklet is opened, it is revealed that the person inside of the eye is actually standing on a river and looking at Mount Rainier, and the drawing of an eye has tears falling down straight into the river.
 The artwork was designed by Ryan Clark, who also designed the artwork for Alice in Chains' previous album, The Devil Put Dinosaurs Here (2013).
 Photos of the band taken by Scott Dachroeden complete the booklet.

 The lyrics "Left me here so all alone, only for me to find/Hear your voice on waves we rode, echoes inside my mind" from "Rainier Fog" are featured upside down on the front cover.

 An animated version of the artwork was also used in the audio visualizer for the tracks "So Far Under", "Never Fade", "Red Giant" and "Rainier Fog" on YouTube.
 The opening sequence of episode 10 of the web series Black Antenna, "All I Am", showing Nil (played by Darri Ingolfsson) in a triangle with an eye in the middle was a reference to the cover of Rainier Fog.

 An alternative vinyl cover with a white background was made available for UK indie stores in a limited edition of 1,000 copies.